 At St Peters we work in collaboration with a large cohort of disciplines including health/medical, social care, psychology and education to ensure Pupils needs is met.
 Professional development for all inclusion staff is on-going throughout the academic year

-All teachers undergo regular training in intervention strategies, two of the more recent covered being IDL (Indirect Dyslexia Learning) and Next Steps.
+All teachers undergo regular training in intervention strategies, some of the more recent covered being IDL (Indirect Dyslexia Learning), Next Steps and Lego play therapy.

 Support Available for Improving the Emotional Mental and Social Development of Pupils with SEND